-LoadModule signalsciences module /etc/httpd/modules/mod signalsciences.so
+LoadModule signalsciences module /etc/httpd/modules/mod signalsciences.so sudo service httpd restart

 Lists

 About Lists

 Lists can be used to create and maintain sets of data for use when creating rules.
 Lists allow you to easily reuse the same sets of data across multiple rules.
 Lists can be created on individual sites (Site Lists) as well as the corp as a whole (Corp Lists) to be easily used in multiple sites.